philiplambok/ayano-payment/README.md

 # Ayano Payment
-Ayano Payment is rails api-only project for learning tdd (Test driven developemt).
+Ayano Payment is rails api-only project for learning tdd (Test driven development).

 ## Overview
 Ayano payment or Ayano-Pay is payment or bank gateway service.